noob9527/trap/c/apue/src/3-file-io/README.md

 The `openat` function is one of a class of functions added to the latest version of POSIX.1 to address two problems.
 First, it gives threads a way to use relative pathnames to open files in directories other than the current working directory.
 As we'll see in Chapter 11, all threads in the same process share the same current working directory, so this makes it difficult for multiple threads in the same process to work in different directories at the same time.
 Second, it provides a way to avoid time-of-check-to-time-of-use(TOCTTOU) errors.
 The basic idea behind TOCTTOU errors is that a program is vulnerable if it makes two file-based function calls where the second call depends on the results of the first call.
 Because the two calls are not atomic, the file can change between the two calls, thereby invalidating the results of the first call, leading to a program error.
 TOCTTOU errors in the file system namespace generally deal with attempts to subvert file system permissions by tricking a privileged program into either reducing permissions on a privileged file or modifying a privileged file to open up a security hole.

 ### Filename and Pathname Truncation
-With POSIX.1, ths constant _POSIX_NO_TRUNC determines wheter long filenames and long components of pathnames are truncated or an error is returned.
+With POSIX.1, the constant `_POSIX_NO_TRUNC` determines whether long filenames and long components of pathnames are truncated or an error is returned.
 Linux always return an error.

 ## 4. `creat` Function
 ```c
 #include <fcntl.h>